ffirg/openshift/README.md

 3. Run the script (./create-ose3-app-bluegreen-deployment.sh).
 Once you build "blue", you need to pop out and then do a code change to image.php (comment out blue and uncomment green).
 Run through the rest of the script.

 #### AB Deployment
 Demonstrates how to do rolling A-B or Canary style deployment.
-Bring application version one into service.
+Bring application version 1 into service.
 Then change the code to make version 2 and deploy that into the service but in incremental stages.
 Turn off version 1, once everyones happy with version 2.
 Enables a lower risk application deployment strategy, with rollback capabilities.

 ```
 $ ./create-ose3-app-ab-deployment.sh